 Pastoral Care

-The Junior School is led by the Acting Head of the Junior School, Richard Lock, and supported by a faculty of well qualified, engaged and committed teachers who are well equipped to deliver both the academic curriculum in the classroom, as well as a wide range of activities outside of it.
+The Junior School is led by its Head, Rachel Thompson, and supported by a faculty of well qualified, engaged and committed teachers who are well equipped to deliver both the academic curriculum in the classroom, as well as a wide range of activities outside of it.

 At the heart of a good school is the way it cares for its students.
 At Eltham College Junior School we place great emphasis on Pastoral Care and respecting, trusting and caring for each other and these are the cornerstones of our community.
 Our students enjoy spending time together and thrive on the energy and enthusiasm that happy children generate.
 They are happy and confident and open to new experiences: they approach everything they do with the same verve.
 This zest for life and learning comes from knowing that we value each student as an individual.
 We take great care to get to know each student as an individual, so we can support and encourage them, nurture their strengths and help them develop their own personality and path.
 We want every student to know that we are beside them every step of the journey through school.